Skip to main content

 Rossitza Kotzeva, European Commission (remotely)

-Richard Reisman, Teleshuttle Corporation & The Foundation of American Innovation
+Richard Reisman, The Foundation for American Innovation

 Marshall Van Alstyne, Boston University (remotely)